/ by UK HealthCare

 With more daylight and warmer temperatures beckoning, many people are ready to say goodbye to the winter doldrums and get active.
-If you’ve been holed up since Thanksgiving, however, lacing up your running shoes and heading out for a two-mile run may not be the best way to ease into a new exercise routine.
+But if you’ve been inactive for an extended period, lacing up your shoes and heading out for a two-mile run may not be the best way to ease into a new exercise routine.

 Spring is a great time to get moving, and our six-step guide can help you create a successful – and enjoyable – fitness plan.